apache/cloudstack-docs-install/source/qig.rst

 To complete this runbook you'll need the following items:

 #.
-At least one computer which supports hardware virtualization.
+At least one computer which supports and has enabled hardware virtualization.

 #.
 The `CentOS 6.5 x86_64 minimal install CD
    <http://mirrors.kernel.org/centos/6/isos/x86_64/>`_